Colby–Sawyer College

-Colby–Sawyer College is a private baccalaureate college in New London, New Hampshire.
+Colby–Sawyer College is a private college in New London, New Hampshire, United States.
 It was founded as a coeducational academy in 1837 and sits on a 200 acre campus.

 History

 New London Academy

 A legislative charter was granted by the State of New Hampshire in 1837 to eleven New London citizens for the purpose of establishing a school, the New London Academy, in the town.
 The eleven men who were named as the academy's incorporators were Joseph Colby, Anthony Colby, Perley Burpee, Jonathan Greeley, John Brown, Jonathan Herrick, David Everett, Samuel Carr, Walter Flanders, Jonathan Addison and Marshall Trayne.

 It was a coeducational secondary school, for which Susan Colby served as the first teacher and principal.
 It opened with a student body of 26 girls and one boy, but soon enrolled 54 male students.

 In 1858, the New Hampton Literary and Theological Institution moved to Fairfax, Vermont, and the New Hampshire Baptists, with encouragement from former Governor Anthony Colby and New London's Baptist minister, Ebenezer Dodge, assumed responsibility for the Academy.
 The name of the school was then changed to the New London Literary and Scientific Institute.
 The new Board of Trustees was made up of 24 members, three-fourths of whom had to be from New Hampshire but not from New London, and three-fourths of whom also had to be Baptists in good standing.